Cochlear implant: Efficacy

 A 2019 study found that bilateral cochlear implantation was widely regarded as the most beneficial hearing intervention for acceptable candidates, although it is more likely to be performed in children than adults.
 The study also found that the efficacy of bilateral implantation could be improved by enhancing communication between the two implants and by developing sound coding strategies specifically for bilateral users.

 Early research reviews found that the ability to communicate in spoken language was better the earlier the implantation was performed.
 The reviews also found that, overall, while cochlear implants provide open-set speech understanding for the majority of implanted profoundly hearing-impaired children, it was not possible to accurately predict the specific outcome of the given implanted child.
-Research since then has reported long-term socio-economic benefits for children as well as audiological outcomes including improved sound localization and speech perception.
+Research since then has reported long-term socio-economic benefits for children as well as audiological outcomes, including improved sound localization and speech perception.
 A consensus statement from the European Bilateral Pediatric Cochlear Implant Forum also confirmed the importance of bilateral cochlear implantation in children.
 In adults, new research shows that bilateral implantation can improve quality of life and speech intelligibility in quiet and noise.

 A 2015 review examined whether CI implantation to treat people with bilateral hearing loss had any effect on tinnitus.
-This review found the quality of evidence to be poor and the results variable: overall total tinnitus suppression rates for patients who had tinnitus prior to surgery varied from 8% to 45% of people who received CI; decrease of tinnitus was seen in 25% to 72%, of people; for 0% to 36% of the people there was no change; increase of tinnitus occurred in between 0% to 25% of patients; and, in between 0 and 10% of cases, people who did not have tinnitus before the procedure, got it.
+This review found the quality of evidence to be poor and the results variable: overall total tinnitus suppression rates for patients who had tinnitus prior to surgery varied from 8% to 45% of people who received CI; a decrease in tinnitus was seen in 25% to 72% of people; for 0% to 36% of the people, there was no change; an increase in tinnitus occurred in between 0% and 25% of patients; and, in between 0% and 10% of cases, people who did not have tinnitus before the procedure, got it.
 Further research found that the electrical stimulation of the CI is at least partly responsible for the general reduction in symptoms.
 A 2019 study found that although tinnitus suppression in patients with CIs is multifactorial, simply having the CI switched on without any audiological input (while standing alone in a soundproof booth) reduced the symptoms of tinnitus.
 This would suggest that it is the electrical stimulation that explains the decrease in tinnitus symptoms for many patients, and not only the increased access to sound.

-A 2015 literature review on the use of CI for people with auditory neuropathy spectrum disorder found that, as of that date, description and diagnosis of the condition was too heterogeneous to make clear claims about whether CI is a safe and effective way to manage it.
+A 2015 literature review on the use of CI for people with auditory neuropathy spectrum disorder found that, as of that date, description and diagnosis of the condition were too heterogeneous to make clear claims about whether CI is a safe and effective way to manage it.